 No offense Mississauga, Brampton, Fort McMurray.

-Just hearing those wow’s left me feeling very proud of the place where I was born.
-I’m sure many people from northern New Brunswick feel the same.
+Just hearing those wow’s left me feeling very proud of the place I came from.
+I’m sure many people from northern New Brunswick feel the same way.

 Fast-forward to December 2017.
 I was back in Campbellton and a blizzard was playing havoc with traffic, as always.
 [By the way, I love storms.]